asciiscry3r/mksscryertower.quest/content/category/Homepowergrid.rst

 8. RF attacks on ground for creating current and block ground wire flow
 9. Microwave attacks on filters with low/hight inductance
 10. Mobile network base station is UHF radiostation with diapason ~900-2800~3000 MHz and hackers or mafia(cults) can just rewrite firmware on all your devices from this or station, get access to signal networks and can use as direct energy weapon.
+11. Magnetic field radiate form shield on window when petal of the directional diagram looking at the side of the house.

 Related science work: https://www.academia.edu/37849621/ELF_SIGNALS_FROM_THE_POWER_GRID_Possible_Use_for_Detecting_Natural_Phenomena